Josue650/playList/README.md

 # Playlist Creator
 ### An app that lets you build a playlist that seperaates song you listen too and song that are favorites.
+Yoa are able to add and delte songs as the user pleases.
 ![alt text](images/main.png)